n0mi1k/apk2url/README.md

 ```

 By default, the program does not log the path where endpoints are discovered.
-To enable logging, run as follow:
+To enable logging, run as follows:

 ```bash
 apk2url /path/to/apk/file.apk log